As promised, I have endeavoured to reward you all for your

 Patrick Martin is in the final stages of a finish and markings book

 covering types used by the RCAF - including the Otter.
+For this work he has

 22 Otter photos of 15 different airframes.